kishore-talentsprint/mlops-churn-prediction/readme.md

 ### Task 1: Load the Pre-Trained Model (5 Points)

-- Write a Python script (`load_model.py`) that loads the pre-trained model using `pickle`.
+- Write a Python script (`load_model.py` in the src folder) that loads the pre-trained model using `pickle`.
 - The script should load the model from the `models/` directory, where the pre-trained model (`churn_model.pkl`) is located.
+Make sure that the path to the .pkl file is properly placed.

 ---

 ### Task 2: Interactive Prediction (10 Points)

-- Write a Python script (`run_model.py`) that prompts the user for customer data (credit score, age, balance, number of products, etc.) and returns a prediction on whether the customer will churn.
+- Write a Python script (`run_model.py`) that prompts the user for customer data (credit score, age, balance, number of products, etc. (total of 8 values)) and returns a prediction on whether the customer will churn.
 - Use the pre-trained model to make predictions based on user inputs.

 ---